 One last thing you’ll want to know, their pumpkin patch is so sincere the Great Pumpkin just has to rise up – I mean, it’s sincerity as far as the eye can see.
 And they’ll make it even easier for him to find us by growing a Peanuts-themed corn maze to celebrate the 50th birthday of Schultz’s beloved cartoon, It’s the Great Pumpkin, Charlie Brown!.
 Then, if you get lost, just perch yourself, chin in hand and invoke the Zen of old Linus.

-You only have a few weeks to wait – the farm opens for the 2016 season on Friday, July 22.
 The Kraay Family Farm and Lacombe Corn Maze are located 25 minutes north of Red Deer on Hwy 2.